yuliyantsvetkov/resume/README.md

 ### Databases

-- Extensive experience with PostgreSQL, MySQL, MongoDB, and Redis.
+- Extensive experience with optimising ACID compliant database like PostgreSQL, MySQL, MSSQL.
+- Excellent knowledge of KV databases and their cluster architectures.

 ## Additional Highlights